winery/winery/docs/dev/ToolChain.md

 ## GitHub - Start

-* To contribute to Eclipse Winery development you need a GitHub account and access to <https://github.com/opentosca/winery>
+To contribute to Eclipse Winery development you need a GitHub account and access to <https://github.com/opentosca/winery>.
+Email your supervisor your GitHub username.

+- In case you did not choose an account name, use `flastname` as pattern:
+  `f` is the lower-case first letter of your firstname and `lastname` is the lower-case lastname.
+- Due to open source development, your email adress will get public.
+  In case, you don't have a public email adress, we recommend to create one or use your student email adress.
+  In case you want to create a longer-lasting one, please use the GitHub username.
+  Example: `flastname@gmail.com`.

-* First steps:
+### First steps

   1. Clone https://github.com/opentosca/winery (automatically it becomes the `origin`)
   2. `git remote add upstream https://github.com/eclipse/winery.git`

-* Steps for working on a topic
+### Steps for working on a topic

   1. Create a new branch for each topic (fix a bug, add functionality) and name it accordingly.
   2. Sync with latest upstream/master: `git fetch upstream`
   3. Create branch based on `upstream/master` and make it known publicly: